 However, the regulations not only define the topics to be chosen, but also the rules for thematic concentration.
 The Interreg regulation Article 15 stipulates that at least 60% of the ERDF and, where applicable, of the external financing instruments of the Union allocated under priorities other than for technical assistance to each Interreg strand A programme shall be allocated on a maximum of three of the above mentioned policy objectives.
-Under the 2018 proposal for the regulation, an additional 15% of the ERDF and, where applicable, of the external financing instruments of the Union allocated on the Interreg-specific objective of 'a better Interreg governance' or on the external Interreg-specific objective of the Union allocations to each Interreg strand A programme may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external financing instruments of the Union allocations to each Interreg strand A programme may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external financing instruments of the Union allocations to each Interreg strand A programme may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external financing instruments of the Union allocations to each Interreg strand A programme may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external Interreg-specific objective of 'a safer and more secure Europe99.
+Under the 2018 proposal for the regulation, an additional 15% of the ERDF and, where applicable, of the external financing instruments of the Union allocations under priorities other than for technical assistance to each Interreg A strand, shall be allocated on the Interreg-specific objective of 'a better Interreg governance' or on the external Interreg-specific objective of 'a safer and more secure Europe'.
+However, according to the Council Position, this requirement is also expected to change: At least 10% of the ERDF and, where applicable, of the external financing instruments of the Union allocations to each Interreg strand A programme may be allocated on the Interreg-specific objective of 'a better cooperation governance' or on the external Interreg-specific objective of 'a safer and more secure Europe991.